Skip to main content

 Our group investigates the mechanisms by which RNA modifications regulate protein synthesis and how these mechanisms affect cell fate decisions such as cell proliferation, survival and differentiation in cancer and stress conditions.
 By integrating RNA biology, transcriptomics and cell biology, we aim to uncover novel mechanisms of gene expression regulation and generate new tools that can be harnessed to develop anti-cancer therapies.

-For more information, see Dr. Arango's faculty profile and laboratory website.
+For more information, see Dr. Arango's faculty profile and lab website.

 Current Projects